DavidWingate/CIFilterBox/README.md

 ---

+To see a preview of CIFilterBox in action, visit https://vimeo.com/575570855

+---

 If you have ever used CIFilters in your code, you will know they can be difficult and time-consuming to implement.
 The filters are powerful and versatile, but the documentation can be sparse and opaque.
 Finding out what a specific filter does and how to control it can take hours of reading, coding, and experimentation.

 With CIFilterBox it takes a few clicks.